(A tall gringo sticking out like a sore thumb in Machu Picchu, Peru)

 OpenBSD team's commitment to Free Software, security, and open

-specifications cannot be denied.
+results of their work cannot be denied.
 Through their amazing work, they have

 helped the online community immensely.